World Cup 2026 Stadiums

 Which major stage will be played at Kansas City Stadium?

-Kansas City Stadium reaches the a quarter-final in the confirmed 2026 schedule.
+Kansas City Stadium reaches a quarter-final in the confirmed World Cup 2026 schedule.
+That stage is the best quick signal for how intense demand may become around the venue's busiest matchday.